-5. I will practice good hand-washing hygiene (by washing after touching your eyes, nose or mouth; washing after blowing your nose, or sneezing or coughing into your hand; washing after touching contaminated surfaces; washing after using a disinfectant product; washing before preparing food or eating and after; washing frequently and for 20 seconds with soap and water), or utilize hand sanitizer if hand washing facilities are not available.

-6. I will practice physical/social distancing (6 ft. apart) when participating in University activities or functions.

-7. I will wear a face covering/mask at all times, both inside and outside, when on University property.
-(This does not apply when (a) in a personal office when alone; (b) while eating or drinking, or (c) if a reasonable accommodation granted by the University, for medical or religious reasons, exempts me from this requirement).
+- 6. I will practice good hand-washing hygiene (by washing after touching your eyes, nose or mouth; washing after blowing your nose, or sneezing or coughing into your hand; washing after touching contaminated surfaces; washing after using a disinfectant product; washing before preparing food or eating and after; washing frequently and for 20 seconds with soap and water), or utilize hand sanitizer if hand washing facilities are not available. - 7.
+I will practice physical/social distancing (6 ft. apart) when participating in University activities or functions. - 8.
+I will wear a face covering/mask at all times, both inside and outside, when on University property.
+(This does not apply when (a) in a personal office when alone with the door closed; (b) while eating or drinking and at least 6 ft. apart from others; (c) when wearing respiratory protection; or (d) if a reasonable accommodation granted by the University, for medical or religious reasons, exempts me from this requirement).